 Different scenarios may have an impact on how devices can be reached and addressed:

-Some devices are always connected and are not very mobile.
+- Some devices are always connected and are not very mobile.
 These are always reachable and may e.g. have a permanent IP address.

-Some devices are always connected but mobile.
+- Some devices are always connected but mobile.
 These are always reachable, but due to their mobility have dynamic IP addresses.

-Some devices are connected via a gateway device.
+- Some devices are connected via a gateway device.
 These devices may be always reachable, but have to be addressed via their gateway.

-Some devices are not always connected (e.g. because of power constraints).
+- Some devices are not always connected (e.g. because of power constraints).
 These devices may be ‘reachable’ via a virtual representation in the network (e.g. an API on a network server through which the latest measurements from the sensor are available).

+NOTE: In 5G architecture, these ‘virtual representations’ can be located on any virtual machine in the network.
+They will also need to be found.

-Sometimes a device may reach another device via direct radio communication.
+- Sometimes a device may reach another device via direct radio communication.
 This may also take the form of ad-hoc networking.

 In order for the Internet-of-Things not to become a collection of Intranets-of-Things, reachability and addressability should be ensured across different domains.
 There ideally should be an easy / common way to identify a particular device and then use that identifier to reach and address the device, independently from how the device is connected.
 If originating servers/applications or devices have to use different ways of identification and addressing dependent on how a device is connected, the Internet-of-Things is unlikely to come to fruition.